ricardo-ch/ricardo-orbs/src/jobs/README.md

 **Examples**

 Does nothing.
-Because sometimes you need a job but you have nothing to do…
+Because sometimes you need a job, but you have nothing to do…
 ```yaml
 ...
 jobs: